 A bit obvious, isn’t it?
 Right.
 But seriously, put all your distractions away.
 By distractions, we mean PS4, Steam, magical bed, Narnia fridge.
 Maybe even wives and hubbies.
 Just kidding.
 Keep those.
 We want you to work, not to be unhappy.

 Make sure you work in a clean and organized environment.
 Clear space, clear mind.

 You are not a superhero.
 Make sure you prioritize your work.
 Each person has its’ own working systems, but here are some general easy-peasy-lemon-squeezy ideas:

 Remember: not all meetings are important.
 Know where and when you’re needed.

 Knowing when to take a break is crucial.
 Allow yourself to have little pleasures along the way.
 Go take a walk, make a 20-minute exercise (we don’t want you having a Quasimodo posture), read some pages from a long-forgotten book, listen to some good music, or just stop for a while and breathe.

 Know where your personal life begins.
 Boundaries are crucial.

 To be honest with you, we wanted to post a team photo of us having a toast together remotely at the end of the working week BUT, when the time comes to screenshot, we simply forget.
 Every single time.
 Sorry, but we’re not sorry.

 The whole team gets so entertained in the conversation that priorities change and we just stay focused on each other.
 We share some stories, have a laugh together, and finally get the opportunity to truly relax and connect.

-Remember, staying connected to the rest of your team is halfway through having a positive working environment and keeping the motivation level high.
+Remember, staying connected to the rest of your team is halfway through to having a positive working environment and keeping the motivations level high.